beerkit/beer.db/README.md

 ```

-## Install

-Just install the gem:

-    $ gem install beerdb

-## Free Open Public Domain Datasets

-- [`beer.db`](https://github.com/openbeer) - free open public domain beer n brewery data for use in any (programming) language

 ## License

-The `beerdb` scripts are dedicated to the public domain.
+The `beerdb-models` scripts are dedicated to the public domain.
 Use it as you please with no restrictions whatsoever.

 ## Questions?
 Comments?